-The Centers for Disease Control (CDC) Rape Prevention Education (RPE) funds every U.S. state, Guam and Puerto Rico, to implement strategies to prevent sexual violence before it begins.
-To help increase the prevention and evaluation capacity of its local and statewide coalitions, the North Dakota Department of Health engaged the Improve Group as a technical assistance provider.
+The Centers for Disease Control and Prevention (CDC) Rape Prevention and Education Program (RPE) funds every U.S. state and territory to implement primary prevention strategies—stopping sexual violence before it begins.
+To help increase the capacity of local organizations and the statewide coalition, the North Dakota Department of Health engaged The Improve Group as an evaluation and technical assistance consultant.

-To assist coalitions in developing and sustaining action plans to prevent violence against women through the North Dakota Rape Prevention Education Program (NDRPE), the Improve Group team:
+To assist coalitions in developing and sustaining action plans to prevent violence against women through North Dakota’s Rape Prevention and Education Program:

-- Diane Reed, injury/Prevention Program Director, North Dakota Department of Health
+- Diane Reed, former Injury/Prevention Program Director, North Dakota Department of Health